SymfonyCasts/symfony7/sfcasts/outline/outline.md

     - Success!
     - But if you pick at the user table in the DB - the password isn't hashed!
     - Will it work?
 Let's find out!

-- Now time to create a login form!
+## Login Form
 - We will use traditional login form authentication, but there're more!
 (HTTP Basic, JSON login, Login link, etc.)
 - For transitional login form, we can leverage MakerBundle
 - Create a login form w/ `symfony console make:security:form-login` command
 - Keep `SecurityController` as the controller name
 - Let's say "yes" to generate a logout URL
 - Say "no" for PHPUnit tests for now
 - OK, it created a controller and template
 - And updated the `security.yaml` - open it!
 - It added `form_login` with `login_path`, `check_path`, and enabled CSRF feature
 - The `form_login` is a Symfony's built-in login form authenticator
 - Authenticators helps us to "authenticate" users
 - There are 2 different concepts: "Authentication" (`firewalls`) and "Authorization" (`access_control`)
 - Authentication is all about "Who you are?
 You're Victor".
 It's the process of verifying identity.
 Here we're checking for user credentials: email/password pair, API token, OAuth, etc. - without worry about what they can do on our platform.
 And this job is done by the Authenticator.
 - Authorization is all about "What are you allowed to do?
 Victor can access /admin?
 YES".
   It's the process of checking permissions.
 "Now that I know who you are, what are you allowed to do?".
 That's already about what *roles* this user has.
   And this job is done by the `access_control` and Voters.
 - In other words, if a user is successfully logged in - that's yet does not mean they can access everything.
 - NOTE: Let's explain it a bit this way - and that would be an awesome video clip snippet for our YouTube channel
 - Also added `logout_path`
 - Those routes are placed in your new `SecurityController` - go check it
 - You can see the `logout()` throws an exception - that route is handled internally
 - We need `logout()` just to have a route in the system so we could build the link to it
 - Ok, go open the /login page
 - There's an email and password fields w/ a Sign in button
 - And if you open Chrome inspector - you will see a hidden `_csrf_token` field, which if we modify and try to send will show us an error: Invalid CSRF token.
 - OK, let's try with correct credentials
 - Enter `user@example.com` as login
 - And `userpass` as the password
 - Aha, "Invalid credentials" error
 - Of course won't work, because it has to be properly hashed

+## Password Hashing
 - Authenticator will first hash the password with a special algorithm
 - And then it will check it with the hash in the DB
 - No problem!
 Let's hash it via a console command
     - Run: `symfony console security:hash-password` command
     - Type our password there: `userpass`